 No, you and I and every other believer have been called, equipped and sent by God into this world for a specific purpose, and in Philippians 2:15, the Apostle Paul told us what that purpose is—to shine our light in a dark world—the Light of Salvation.

 Sometimes the wickedness around us seems to be too much to bear.
 But it isn’t.
-You have what it takes to fulfill your calling.
+You have what it takes to fulfil your calling.

 You have the same Holy Spirit living in you the Apostle Paul had living in him, and Paul not only handled more dark situations than you can imagine, he overcame them.

 Take the Light of Salvation to the Battlefield

 When the Apostle Paul wrote the book of Philippians, he was locked up in prison and surrounded by wickedness at its worst.
 Some believers wonder why Paul had to go through such hard times.

 The answer is simple: Jesus asked him to do it.

 He showed Paul, before he ever went into ministry, the things he would suffer for Jesus, and Paul agreed (see Acts 9:16).
 He knew he would not just be in church services, but he would also be in places of deep darkness that were absolutely steeped in sin.